Ohio State Route 302

-State Route 302 (SR 302) is an east-west (physically southeast-northwest) state highway in northeast Ohio, a U.S. state.
-State Route 302 has its eastern terminus at a signalized intersection with State Route 83 in the city of Wooster.
-The western terminus of the highway is at a T-intersection with the concurrency of U.S. Route 250 and State Route 60 in the village of Savannah.
+State Route 302 (SR 302) is a north-south (physically southeast-northwest) state highway in northeast Ohio, a U.S. state.
+State Route 302 has its southern terminus at a signalized intersection with State Route 83 in the city of Wooster.
+The northern terminus of the highway is at a T-intersection with the concurrency of U.S. Route 250 and State Route 60 in the village of Savannah.

 Route description

 Along its way, State Route 302 travels through portions of Wayne and Ashland Counties.
 There is no part of this highway that is included within the National Highway System, a network of routes deemed most important for the nation's economy, mobility and defense.